Kalamazoo County Brownfield Redevelopment Authority

 What is a Brownfield?

 A brownfield site is real property where expansion, redevelopment or reuse may be complicated by the presence or potential presence of a hazardous substance, pollutant or contaminant.
-Michigan further defines brownfield sites as blighted, functionally obsolete or historic resource.
+Michigan further defines brownfield sites as blighted, functionally obsolete, a property adjacent/contiguous to one of the described eligible properties may be eligible, a Housing Property (One or more units of residential housing, as a dwelling or in a mixed-use project) or historic resource.

-Read more about the Kalamazoo County Brownfield Redevelopment Authority in the KCBRA 2018 Annual Report
+Read more about the Kalamazoo County Brownfield Redevelopment Authority in the KCBRA 2023 Outcomes Report